What is the difference between Counselling, Psychotherapy, Coaching and Personal Consultancy?!

 How long are the sessions, when and how often?

 My sessions are 50 minutes long.
 Open-ended or fixed term.
 You can finish any time, and continue for as long as you feel it is beneficial for you.
 You can come weekly, fortnightly or monthly if you wish.
 If you are looking for longer term therapy I do advise to come weekly for the first few months so that we can build our relationship and talk through your past, present and future.
 Although it is beneficial if we meet around the same time and day every week I recognise as a working professional that this may be difficult sometimes, therefore I offer a flexible approach.

 Do you think you can work with me?

 We use our “Chemistry check” session to determine whether we are able to work together.
 As I said, there are no obligations.
-It may be that you are looking for someone who specialises in one area, in that case I can always refer you on.
-I have worked within many different areas but it is important for you to decide whether I am the right person for you to work with.
-It is important you read through my website and ask me questions to see whether my approach and way of working resonates with you.
+It may be that you are looking for someone who specialises in one area; in that case I can always refer you on.
+It is important for you to decide whether I am the right person for you to work with.
+Please read through my website and ask me questions to see whether my approach and way of working resonates with you.